 Geneva presents a melting pot of different cultures.
 A big number of the residents of this city are half Swiss and half something else.
 They can be described as fondue moitiѐ – moitiѐ.
 They are a mix of two cultures just like the fondue is a mix of two kinds of cheese.

 It is estimated that two out of three inhabitants of Geneva hold a foreign passport.
 Then it comes as a no surprise when we say that the cultural scene in Geneva is diversified.

 Even though the official language is French people can speak other languages as well.
 This comes from the fact that, as previously mentioned, most of the residents are foreigners.

 Theology, philosophy, and literature have been cultivated by the scholarly elite in Geneva.
 Natural and applied sciences have been in their focus too, especially since the 17th century.

 Many scientific organizations have bases in Geneva.
 On this list are both the European Organization for Nuclear Research (CERN), and the World Meteoritical Organization (WMO).
 The botanical research center the Geneva City Conservatory and Botanical Gardens is on the list as well.

 Cultural life in the city also revolves around the museums and proceedings in them.
 The museums document ancient as well as recent history.
-Some of the museums are Red Cross and Red Crescent Museum, the Microcosm at CERN, the Palace of Nations, Natural History Museum, Geneva Museum of Art and History, and many others.
+Some of the museums are the Red Cross and Red Crescent Museum, the Microcosm at CERN, the Palace of Nations, the Natural History Museum, the Geneva Museum of Art and History, and many others.

 There are many cultural events too.
 One of them is opera and classical music shows at the Opera house.
 Geneva International Film Festival and music festival in June as well.